boli2659/TwitterClient/README.md

 Describe any challenges encountered while building the app.
 One interesting thing that I encountered was that after composing a tweet, I would be shown the Toast that was made in the OnError method of the Json handler, but the tweet would still go through and be visible when I got back to the timeline
+Also, adding click listeners to recycler view, especially when having to use intents from the adapter gave me some issues
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing